Elemental Science Classic Series

 Chemistry for the Grammar Stage - grades 3-4

-Optional lapbooking plans and templates that coordinate with some of the courses are also available.
+Optional coloring pages and lapbooking plans that have templates that coordinate with some of the courses are also available.

 Courses for all levels are available in printed or ebook formats with significant savings on ebooks.